tobixen/plann/README.md

 # kal

-Simple command-line CalDav client, making it possible to add calendar events, browse an agenda and do task management.
+Simple command-line CalDAV client, making it possible to add calendar events, browse an agenda and do task management.

 This is the experimental new version of my old [calendar-cli project](https://github.com/tobixen/calendar-cli/).
 The old repository was forked, hence there are a lot of references to calendar-cli everywhere, and this repository includes all the old code.
 This will be cleaned up eventually.